naivoder/DiscretePPO/README.md

 This repository contains an implementation of Proximal Policy Optimization (PPO) for discrete action spaces, which has been evaluated against a variety of Gymnasium and Atari environments.

-The main script in its current form is configured for Atari environments, with a custom environment wrapper that follows the approach outlined in the original DQN paper.
-For this reason, it is recommended to use the 'NoFrameskip' versions of the environments.
+The main script in its current form is configured for Atari environments, with a custom environment wrapper that follows the approach outlined in the original DQN paper (for this reason, it is recommended to use the 'NoFrameskip' versions of the environments).

 ## Setup